andthum/hpc_submit_scripts/CONTRIBUTING.rst

 specifiers can be appended.

-1. Create a new tag
+1. Create a new Tag
 -------------------

+Create a new tag that contains the new MAJOR.MINOR.PATCH version number prefixed with a "v":

 .. code-block:: bash

     git checkout main
     git tag -m "Release Description" vMAJOR.MINOR.PATCH

+As tag message use the change log of the new release.

-2. Push the tag to the upstream repository
+2. Push the Tag to the Upstream Repository
 ------------------------------------------

 .. important::